epfml/disco/mobile-browser-based-version/README.md

 # Disco - Developer Guide

-Welcome to the disco developer guide, the guide is broken down into small chapters.
+Welcome to the Disco developer guide, the guide is broken down into small chapters.
 To get up and running you can find the information here as well as in the [SERVER](server/README.md) chapter.

 If you run into any sort of trouble then hopefully you can find an answer in our [FAQ](information/FAQ.md); otherwise please create a new issue.